-NOTES: The program has been given a waiver to require its students to take MTH 31 to fulfill Required Area B, BIO 11 or CHM 11 or PHY 11 or PHY 31 to fulfill Required Area C and BIO 12 or CHM 12 or PHY 12 or PHY 32 to fulfill Flexible Area E. If students transferring into this program complete different courses in these areas, they will be certified as having completed the Common Core requirements, but it may not be possible for them to finish their degree within the regular number (60) of credits.
+NOTES: The program has been given a waiver to require its students to require specific STEM/STEM Variant courses in Required Area B, Required Area C and Flexible Area E. If students transferring into this program complete different courses in these areas, they will be certified as having completed the Common Core requirements, but it may not be possible for them to finish their degree within the regular number (60) of credits.
 Students who plan to transfer from this program should consult the requirements of the senior college of their choice, including any language requirements.
 All BCC associate degree students must take two courses designated as "writing intensive."